9:30am - 10:30am, Room 1

 Sponsored by: Best Energy Power

-Many co-op and condo boards are exploring solar as a potential source of energy for their buildings.
-This enlightening conversation will explain how solar works, break down the costs involved—as well as incentive and subsidy programs and financing options—and decode the ROI equation for boards and residents to help your building save on operating costs.
-Importantly, it will also explain the new Local Laws 92, 94, and 97, which require buildings over 25,000 square feet to have solar on the roof, and how the laws apply to co-ops and condos.
+More than ever before, solar energy is a viable option for co-op and condo communities looking to reduce emissions, save money, and provide reliable energy to their residents.
+This presentation will explain how solar works, break down the costs involved - as well as incentive and subsidy programs and financing options - and decode the ROI equation for boards and residents to help your building save on operating costs.
+Importantly, it will also explain the new Local Laws 92, 94 and 97, which require buildings over 25,000 square-feet to have solar on the roof, and how the laws apply to co-ops and condos.
 This conversation will address any concerns you may have for going green by going solar.

 1:30pm - 2:30pm, Room 1